GELU

 Two big words

-Dazed when the lips whisper the evening prayer
+Dazed when the lips whisper the evening

 And I